zenzen-sol/metalex/notes/whitepaper-cmts.md

 - Anyone who has been forced to slog through fundraising, setting up an ESOP, setting up a JV or acquisition, or any other significant corporate event.

 In my experience, the legal documents involved in these tasks are full of dubious logic puzzles, webs of cross-references, and unexplained references to extrinsic sources.
 An unintiated reader has no hope of understanding these documents without a lawyer's help, which sets up an unhealthy dependency on the lawyer's continued involvement.
 In other words, there is a powerful incentive for lawyers to keep the documents as complex and confusing as possible.

+It's also a given that the legal industry poses no threat in terms of competition.
+It is firmly entrenched in a 10-year+ lag behind the rest of the economy in terms of adopting new technologies, and will remain there until it's forced to alter its business model.

+### Evolution of the Underlying Tech

+When I first started building in crypto, the Gnosis SAFE multisig was the gold standard for managing a shared on-chain account, largely because it was battle-tested and already widely adopted.
+That hasn't changed, although the product has rebranded to [Safe {Core}](https://safe.global/core) "smart accounts", and massively improved its UX.

+Today, [Safe exposes an API](https://docs.safe.global/advanced/smart-account-overview) for developers to add "modules" that enhance the functionality of the Core smart account.
+This is a powerful feature that allows developers to build on top of the Safe platform.

+In my experience, serious users of Safe are hesitant to adopt modules, since they potentially introduce new code risk and surface area for attacks/bugs.
+If MetaLeX is able to make a strong push for adoption of some standardized and vetted modules, it could go a long way toward alleviating these concerns.

+In addition, there are more multisigs coming online and gathering credibility as they accrue more time without issues.
+Safe Core is an EVM ecosystem product.
+Since the MetaLeX thesis is not chain-dependent, other multisig technologies may be needed to provide a foundation in other ecosystems.

 ### Re Computational Contracts and TradLaw Approaches to Automation